National Sun Yat-sen University

 National Sun Yat-sen University (NSYSU; 國立中山大學 (Kok-li̍p-tiong-san-tāi-ha̍k)) is a public research university located in Sizihwan, Kaohsiung, Taiwan.
 Recognized as one of six Designated National Research Universities, NSYSU is also the only university in Taiwan to host National Key Institutions in both semiconductor technology and international finance.
 It is a core member of the TCUS, a research alliance partnered with Germany’s TU9.

 The university holds AACSB and CFA Institute accreditation for business and finance.
-NSYSU maintains a particularly close academic relationship with the University of California, San Diego, and the University of Osaka, as part of a network of three research-intensive universities in major port cities.
+NSYSU maintains a particularly close academic relationship with the University of California, San Diego, the University of Osaka, and Ghent University, as part of a network of four research-intensive universities in major port cities.

 History

 Founding

 In 1923, two years before his death, the Founding Father of the Republic of China (ROC), Dr. Sun Yat-sen, established two universities, one civil and one military.
 The civil university was National Kwangtung University (國立廣東大學, renamed National Sun Yat-sen University in 1926), and the military university was Whampoa Military Academy.
 Both universities generated remarkable contributions and played an important education role in modern Chinese history.

 After National Sun Yat-sen University was established in Canton, it was forced south due to the Sino-Japanese War.
 The university moved first to Yunnan, and later to North Guangdong.
 Finally, in 1945, the university resumed operations at its original campus in Canton.

 In 1949, the government of the Republic of China moved to Taiwan; its alumni relocated accordingly.